Secure residency in Hong Kong as an investor

 We provide the registered office for Hong Kong companies, as well as company secretary services which include all main corporate secretarial tasks, for example maintaining the statutory books, preparation of minutes for directors and shareholders meetings, preparation of returns to be filed at the Companies Registry, etc.

-For clients of Haskew Law and their companies administered by us we assist in opening bank accounts with major Hong Kong and international banks, including assistance with preparation of documents necessary for the account opening procedures.
+For clients of Haskew Law and their companies administered by us, we assist in opening bank accounts with major Hong Kong and international banks, including assistance with preparation of documents necessary for the account opening procedures.

-Some of the many advantages of Hong Kong include:
+Investor advantages of Hong Kong include: